dotnet/csharplang/proposals/roles.md

 The underlying type of an extension type shall be at least as accessible as the extension type itself.

+There is an identity conversion between a role and its underlying type, and between a role and its base roles.

 A role type satisfies the constraints satisfied by its underlying type (see section on constraints).
 In phase C, some additional constraints can be satisfied (additional implemented interfaces).